-We sell our oil, natural gas, and NGL production to marketers which is transported by truck or pipeline to storage facilities arranged by the marketers.
+We sell our oil, natural gas, and NGLs production to marketers which is transported by truck or pipeline to storage facilities arranged by the marketers.
 Our marketing of oil and natural gas can be affected by factors beyond our control, the effects of which cannot be accurately predicted.

-For 2023, 70% of revenues from oil, natural gas, and NGL sales were to three customers.
-For 2022, 68% of revenues from oil, natural gas, and NGL sales were to four customers.
+For 2024, 78% of revenues from oil, natural gas, and NGLs sales were to four customers.
+For 2023, 70% of revenues from oil, natural gas, and NGLs sales were to four customers.
+No other purchaser accounted for more than 10% of our total revenues during the respective periods.
 While the loss of these purchasers may result in a temporary interruption in sales of, or a lower price for, our production, we believe that the loss of these purchasers would not have a material adverse effect on our operations, as there are alternative purchasers in our producing regions.